idpartner-app/trust-platform-example/docs/configuring-oidc-provider-example-service.md

 1. Grab the API Keys (project ID and the secret) from the Stytch [dashboard](https://stytch.com/dashboard/api-keys).
 Find the ocurrences of `CHANGE_ME-STYTCH_USERNAME` and `CHANGE_ME-STYTCH_PASSWORD` and replace them with the Project ID and Secret respectively.

 ## Next steps
-You are done configuring the oidc-provider-example!
+You are done configuring the oidc-provider-example-service!
 Go to [Configuring the authorization-adapter-service](docs/configuring-authorization-adapter-service.md).